JustPayments/JustPay/depends/description.md

-This is a system of building and caching dependencies necessary for building Lux.
+This is a system of building and caching dependencies necessary for building JustPay.

 There are several features that make it different from most similar systems: